charwj/composting_project/README.md

 # composting_project
-Data for my Medium article on NYC composting programs
+Data for my Medium article on NYC composting programs.

 The following files are available in this folder:
 - `Final_Project.R` and `Final_Project.Rproj` contain the R code where I analyzed composting data